-On 19 March 2019, the Dutch Senate approved the legislation introducing collective damages actions in the Netherlands.
-The legislation introduces an option to claim monetary damages in a U.S.-style class action for any type of claim, including claims relating to violations of the GDPR.
-The legislation includes enhanced standing and admissibility requirements (e.g., governance, funding, representation, previous experience/track record) for collective action organizations, which will be assessed at an early stage of the proceedings (comparable to the United States' motion to dismiss).
+On 1January 2020, the new Collective Damages Actions (called the "WAMCA") came in to force in the Netherlands.
+The WAMCA introduces an option to claim monetary damages in a U.S.-style class action for any type of claim, including claims relating to violations of the GDPR.
+The WAMCA includes enhanced standing and admissibility requirements (e.g., governance, funding, representation, previous experience/track record) for collective action organizations, which will be assessed at an early stage of the proceedings (comparable to the United States' motion to dismiss).